samglobalcoder/urltapper/README.md

 1. The user passes the long URL to one of the rest API methods, it has to generate the hashing which can be sent back to the user again.
 2. The user passes the shortened or hashed URL to one of the rest API methods, it has to send back the longer / actual URL to the end user.

-Based on the use case and Requirement document, we are adding the following input considered for designing this application,
+Based on the use case and requirement document, I have added the following input considered for designing this application,
 - scalable, maintainable , production ready API, easily deployed in any environments.
 - monitoring and study the complex problems through interfaces

 # Assumptions & Considerations #
 Since it's a minimum viable product, as a developer, I have taken the following assumption and consideration help to the design and development of API.

 1. This proof concept could be a full-fledged solution in the future.
 2. This API exposes two different functions outside the world.

-    a) tapUrl() - post the longer URL link and retrieve the hashed key or an URL.
+    a) tapUrl() - post the longer URL link and retrieve the hashed key or a URL.

-    b) getUrl() - post the shortened URL or hashed key and retrieve the longer URL.
+    b) getUrl() - get the shortened URL or hashed key and retrieve the longer URL.

-3. Since there is no specific ask on implementing the methods, I consider both methods post and which is reliable in terms of handling bigger request data and given a real thought on what would be the best thing for the end-user perspective.
+3. Since there is no specific ask on implementing the methods, I consider tapUrl for a post operation and getUrl for a get operation.
+   The post operation is reliable in terms of handling bigger request data and given a real thought on what would be the best thing for the end-user perspective.
 4. Both methods will be having minimal request validation for checking request input.
-5. There is an different hashing techniques have been followed, I have studied what's the best way to compensate for the performance and handle multiple requests at the same time. we have considered lots of loopholes when using lower algorithms such as MD-5 / SHA-1 as per the recommendation SHA-256 could be used when compared with SHA-512. well-known third-part API implementation such as Guava / Apache Commons provides utility methods for hashing.
+5. There is a different hashing techniques have been followed, I have studied what's the best way to compensate for the performance and handle multiple requests at the same time. we have considered lots of loopholes when using lower algorithms such as MD-5 / SHA-1 as per the recommendation SHA-256 could be used when compared with SHA-512. well-known third-part API implementation such as Guava / Apache Commons provides utility methods for hashing.
+6. The tables currently stores shorturl(150) and longurl(2000) handle varying characters limit up to 2000 in size.
+7. However, I have indexed the shorturl column to increase the lookup performance.
+8. After successful hashing the UUID value will be returned to the end user.
+9. when a user wants to retrieve the actual URL, it can be resolved inside the postman browser, when making the actual test calls.But redirection not happening in the swagger page
-6. There is a chance of bottlenecks in performance, hashing collisions, concurrent request processing, and ambiguity which might be a critical aspect of the study required before and after solution development. certain aspects I would like to give as a note what are the pain areas.
+10. There is a chance of bottlenecks in performance, hashing collisions, concurrent request processing, and ambiguity which might be a critical aspect of the study required before and after solution development. certain aspects I would like to give as a note what are the pain areas.

     There is a scenario that millions of records to be stored in the database might be a cumbersome activity, additionally, retrieval also is a more time-consuming aspect.

-         a) Index the columns is required
-         b) Implementing the Load Balancer / High availability / Scaling of pods will be a key part of handling concurrent user requests and serving at downtimes.
+    **Implementing the Load Balancer / High availability / Scaling of pods will be a key part of handling concurrent user requests and serving at downtimes.**
-         c) Implementing the period offline deletion or archival component might help us to keep up the records for a certain time.
-It definitely added benefit for maintaining a large volume of shortening records.
+    **Implementing the period offline deletion or archival component might help us to keep up the records for a certain time.
+It definitely added benefit for maintaining a large volume of shortening records.**
-         d) Introducing the caching strategies between the application and database will help us to reduce the unnecessary call to the database when we do a lookup.
+    **Introducing the caching strategies between the application and database will help us to reduce the unnecessary call to the database when we do a lookup.**
-         e) Currently I am assuming, when the user wants to retrieve the actual URL, it can be resolved inside the postman browser, when making the actual test calls,
+    **Making smaller urls require more hashing techniques, that will be considered in future enhancements , because of the scope and time frame of this requirment.**

+# Non-Functional Approach

+* Grafana utilized for maintaining application status , health and performance in production scenario.
+* Container images can be scaled up during the downtime or if the high volume of records being processed.

+# Future Functional Enhancement

+* Hashing can be more optimized , since currently the SHA256 returns longer length, which reduce time for hashing.
+* Deletion of unused records using batches would be great choice to more optimize database calls
+* Indexing columns highly increase the faster query performance and less turn around time.
+* Optimize the size of column for long urls in database.
+* Request validation like whether the user sending an actual URL or which is a plain text needs to be implemented.

 # High Level Design

-## Diagram 1 ###
+## Architectural Diagram  ###
 ![](src/main/resources/static/design1.png)

-## tapUrl Flow ##
+## Operation tapUrl() Flow Steps ##

 1. Any user submitting a long URL for shortening to the tapUrl() function, will initially validate the request body has the long URL information
-   (Technically we are checking whether the content is empty or not, i haven't really validated anything which is an actually a URL). if the missing fields, it will trigger the Validation Exception with a message.
+   Technically we are checking whether the content is empty  / length should be more than 20 size,  if its fails in condition, it will trigger the Validation Exception with a message.
 2. The long URL will be hashed using SHA-256 in the service layer, it will be checked against the database for whether the record is there or not.
 3. If the record is present, the service layer assumes this is an old record and the retrieved UUID value will be sent back to the user with a custom domain URL.